jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-14-enhancing-targeting-accuracy.md

 | average_basket_value | Independent | The average spend per transaction for the customer in ABC Grocery - 3 months pre campaign |

 <br>
-# Modelling Overview  <a name="modelling-overview"></a>
+# modeling Overview  <a name="modeling-overview"></a>

 We will build a model that looks to accurately predict *signup_flag*, based upon the customer metrics listed above.

 If that can be achieved, we can use this model to predict signup & signup probability for future campaigns.
 This information can be used to target those more likely to sign-up, reducing marketing costs and thus increasing ROI.

-As we are predicting a binary output, we tested three classification modelling approaches, namely:
+As we are predicting a binary output, we tested three classification modeling approaches, namely:

 * Logistic Regression
 * Decision Tree